JRobles4/test-pilot-cube/README.md

 # test-pilot-cube
-AR Object activated by a marker
+This repo is designed to have the necessary components to display an AR Object activated by a marker.